ryan-mcclue/unsw/anat2521/assignment.md

 humans have always be capable of war

 ----------------------------------------------------
+The two sides of the debate regarding humanity's propensity for war were first articulated centuries ago by philosopher's Roussea and Hobbes.
+Roussea proposed the "noble savage", stating that humanity was entirely peaceful before the advent of civilisation.
+Hobbes characterised the state of human nature as a "war of all against all", meaning that war is an inborn tendency in humans.
+War can be defined as a collective violence between two groups.
+By examining osteological and archeological evidence of war, a midline can be drawn between Roussean and Hobbsian ideologies.
+Specifically, war is not an innate part of human existence and has increased in response to the development of sedentary cultures and complex social hierarchies.

+1 Jean-Jacques Rousseau (Discourse on the Origins of Inequality Among Men (1754)) 2 Thomas Hobbes ((De Cive) 1962)

+1. war has intensified after the mesolithic period?
+8000-onwards mention anthropologists here outline evidence of war here

+2. war has itensified as a result of sendentary?

+3. war has intensified as a result of social hierarchy?

+(should we preface with saying that these assertions are the more plausable scenarios?)
+EVIDENCE OF WAR:
+Osteology (unlikely to be mistaken for spousal abuse, sports, rituals, sacrifices etc.): bone-embedded points like arrows high frequency of cranial compression fractures absent limbs multiple burials

+where a cultural tradition is known from many sites and skeletons, absence of warfare is not absence of evidence axiom. it just wasn't there

+EVIDENCE OF SEDENTARY:
+fortifications; walls of jericho

+EVIDENCE OF SOCIAL STRUCTURE:

 War is not an innate part of human existence and has increased as a result of 1, 2, 3 (a mid-line between Roussea and Hobbes) war comes about because of people living sedentary lives (settlements; agriculture),